Retirement Planning: Steps You Need to Take Right Now for a Secure Future

 • Create or update your will: Make sure your will reflects your current wishes and financial situation.
 It will help ensure that your assets are distributed to your loved ones as you intend.

-• Establish a trust: Trusts can help you avoid probate and ensure that your assets are transferred smoothly and with minimal tax implications.
+• Establish a trust: Trusts can help you avoid probate.
+They ensure that your assets are transferred smoothly.
+This transfer happens with minimal tax implications.

 • Appoint power of attorney: Designate someone to manage your financial and medical decisions if you become unable to do so.